A theoretical and empirical study of new adaptive algorithms with additional momentum steps and shifted updates for stochastic non-convex optimization: Conclusions

-Our main contribution of the present paper relies on the fact that we have introduced an AMSGrad-type method with shifted updates which, from a practical and also a theoretical point of view, this method is totally new in the Machine Learning community.
-Moreover, the non-adaptive algorithms which we have introduced can be traced back to the Nesterov-type algorithm with two inertial steps from \cite{ALP}.
-Second of all, we have shown that the changes of variables relating AMSGrad-type algorithms to heavy-ball methods gives us a consistent theoretical treatment, hence our AMSGrad-like methods can be faithfully seen as adaptive Nesterov type extensions with two momentum terms, i.e. $\tilde{\vb* \gamma}_n$ (that depends on $\vb* \gamma_n$) and $\mu_n$.
-More precisely, we have shown that these algorithms preserve the rate of convergence of well-known adaptive methods in non-convex stochastic setting.
-But, if we make a comparison with the theoretical result of Chen et. al. from \cite{ChenAdam}, the bound of $\mathbb{E} \left[ \min\limits_{n = 1, \ldots, N} \| \nabla F(\vb z_n) \|^2 \right]$ given in \eqref{OrderConv_Bound} is tighter than the one from \cite{ChenAdam} which contain extra terms depending on the $l^2$ and $l^1$ norms of the difference of effective stepsize values, i.e. $\| \vb a_n - \vb a_{n-1} \|^2$.
-Also, the work of Chen et. al. \cite{ChenAdam} contain also a different variant of adaptive methods, entitled \emph{AdaForm} which we did not pursue studying with respect to our algorithms with shifted updates since it is beyond the theoretical and numerical treatments from our paper, hence it is worth considering it in a future research paper. \\ On the other hand, we like to mention that, in contrast with the \emph{AMSGrad} optimizer, the \emph{AAMMSU} algorithm given in \eqref{AlgDescription_Sutskever_AAMMSU} contains, beside $\beta_2$, $\varepsilon$ and $\nu$ (where $\nu$ is in fact often denoted by $\beta_1$ in the \emph{AMSGrad} formulation), $3$ hyper-parameters, namely $M$, $\mu$ and $\tilde{\vb* \gamma}$.
+\begin{itemize} \item The aforementioned work of Chen et al. \cite{ChenAdam} contains a different adaptive method variant called \emph{AdaForm} that we did not pursue studying in relation to our algorithms with shifted updates because it goes beyond the theoretical and numerical treatments from our paper.
+Nevertheless, it is worthwhile to take it into consideration in a subsequent research paper. \item In contrast with the \emph{AMSGrad} optimizer, the \emph{AAMMSU} method given in Algorithm \eqref{AlgDescription_Sutskever_AAMMSU} entitled \emph{Sutskever formulation of AAMMSU} contains, beside $\beta_2$, $\varepsilon$ and $\nu$ (where $\nu$ is in fact often denoted by $\beta_1$ in the \emph{AMSGrad} formulation), $3$ hyper-parameters, namely $M$, $\mu$ and $\tilde{\vb* \gamma}$.
 This actually means that the grid search for tuning these terms is more time consuming when comparing with the hyper-parameters of other adaptive optimizers.
-Despite the fact that the presence of shifted updates is new from a theoretical perspective for adaptive optimizers, the numerical simulations from section \eqref{Section_NeuralNetworks} reveal that the empirical performance in the neural network training is competitive but does not differ significantly from the Adam-type optimizers. \\ Finally, we like to add to the above conclusions that in the present paper the sequence $(\mu_n)_{n \geq 1}$ is limited to be from $\mathbb{R}$ and not from $\mathbb{R}^d$.
-The reason behind this is that the inequality that we have applied and that which has led to \eqref{ineq_norm_theta_w} is the classical Jensen inequality, which was employed in \cite{GhadimiLanAccelerated}.
-We highlight that the more general case when $(\mu_n)_{n \geq 1} \in \mathbb{R}^d$ can be addressed in a future article, where one can develop a multi-dimensional type Jensen inequality involving Hadamard multiplications.
+Despite the fact that the presence of shifted updates is new from a theoretical perspective for adaptive optimizers, the numerical simulations from section \eqref{Section_NeuralNetworks} reveal that the empirical performance in the neural network training is competitive but does not differ significantly from the Adam-type optimizers. \end{itemize}